Carpal Tunnel Syndrome

 About Carpal Tunnel Syndrome

-Carpal tunnel syndrome symptoms arise from compression of the median nerve within the carpal tunnel, a passage created by the wrist bones and the transverse carpal ligament near the base of the thumb.
-Within the carpal tunnel, the median nerve shares space with nine flexor tendons that bend the fingers and thumb.
-Inflammation of the synovial tissues that surround the flexor tendons reduces the tunnel space, placing pressure on the medial nerve and producing pain and numbness.
+The median nerve roots are situated in the neck at the junction of C5-T1.
+The nerve travels down the upper arm and forearm, and through the carpal tunnel to innervate the hand and fingers.
+Within the carpal tunnel, the median nerve shares space with nine flexor tendons that bend the fingers and move the thumb.
+Inflammation of the synovial tissues that surround the flexor tendons reduces the tunnel space, placing pressure on the median nerve and producing pain, numbness and dysfunction.

-However, the median nerve has its nerve roots at the neck, and travels down the upper arm and forearm, and through the carpal tunnel to innervate the hand and fingers.
-Carpal tunnel symptoms can arise from median nerve compression anywhere along its path, rendering conventional treatment approaches ineffective.
-They may also arise from hypersensitization of the median nerve related to trauma or overuse, requiring specialized alternative carpal tunnel treatment.
+Carpal tunnel symptoms can arise from median nerve compression anywhere along its path, rendering most conventional treatment approaches ineffective.
+Symptoms may also arise from hypersensitization of the median nerve related to trauma or overuse, requiring specialized carpal tunnel treatment.

 Contact us »